TremeschinArchive/PocketSolar/.github/Readme.md

     <img src="https://github.com/BrokenSource/ViyLine/raw/Master/Website/icon.png" onerror="this.src='../Website/icon.png'" width="256"/>

     ViyLine

+    Solar panel IV curve tracker using a PIC16F877A Microcontroller, HC-06 Bluetooth module and a front end GUI in Rust.
 </div>

-<h3>Solar panel IV curve tracker using a PIC16F877A Microcontroller, HC-06 Bluetooth module and a front end GUI in Rust.</h3>

-*This is a VERY DIY project, you must build the physical circuit, we provide you the schematic and list of components.*
+*This is a VERY DIY project, you will be building the physical circuit itself, we provide you the schematic and list of components.*

 <br>

+# ● The Project: Briefly explained
+- Every Solar Panel has a characteristic current-voltage curve it can output at either value being limited.
+The two magical points are the **open circuit voltage** and **short circuit voltage**.

+- The curve changes with variations in luminosity and temperature, and can be used as a diagnosis of efficiency or any broken panel indication.

+- The curve also gives the rated power output and the point of maximum efficiency, called the Maximum Power Point (MPP).

+Read our [Paper](https://github.com/BrokenSource/ViyLine/raw/Master/Paper/Paper.pdf) for more details!